 Bangs that come past the eyebrows usually make for a dramatic look, but if you have thin hair, it’s a soft touch to any hairstyle.
 When worn in a long ponytail, leave the sides loose to frame the face.

-14. Straight Bangs with Curly Hair
+14. Straight Bangs with Wavy Hair

 For the woman whose hair is medium length and naturally wavy or worn in curls each day, straight bangs are the best complement.
 They help show off thin hair and complement virtually any face.

-15. Wavy Bangs for Updo
+15. Curly Bangs for Updo

 16. Shaggy Curtain Bangs